jhpyle/docassemble/_docs/docker.md

 See [scalability of docassemble] for more information about running **docassemble** in a multi-server arrangement.

+# Using HTTPS

+### With Let's Encrypt

+Note: using Let's Encrypt to enable HTTPS only works in a single-server arrangement.

+In your task definition or `env.list` file, set the following environment variables:

+* `USELETSENCRYPT`: set this to `true`.
+* `LETSENCRYPTEMAIL`: Let's Encrypt requires an e-mail address, which it will use to get in touch with you about renewing the SSL certificates.
+* `HOSTNAME`: set this to the hostname that users will use to get to the web application.
+Let's Encrypt needs this in order to verify that you have access to the host.
+* `USEHTTPS`: set this to `true`.

+For example, your `env.list` may look like:

+{% highlight text %}
+CONTAINERROLE=all
+DBNAME=docassemble
+USEHTTPS=true
+HOSTNAME=host.example.com
+USELETSENCRYPT=true
+LETSENCRYPTEMAIL=admin@admin.com
+TIMEZONE=America/New_York
+{% endhighlight %}

+The first time the server is started, the `letsencrypt` utility will be run, which will change the Apache configuration in order to use the appropriate SSL certificates.
+When the server is later restarted, the `letsencrypt renew` command will be run, which will refresh the certificates if they are within 30 days of expiring.

+In addition, a script will run on a weekly basis to attempt to renew the certificates.

+### Without Let's Encrypt

+See [using HTTPS] for instructions on setting up HTTPS without using Let's Encrypt.

-# Creating your own Docker image
+# <a name="build"></a>Creating your own Docker image

-You will want to create your own [Docker] image of **docassemble** if you want to run **docassemble** over HTTPS with your own certificates, and have those certificates automatically install when a container is created.

-To create your own [Docker] image, first make sure you have git installed:
+To create your own [Docker] image, first make sure git is installed:

 {% highlight bash %}
-apt-get -y install git
+sudo apt-get -y install git
 {% endhighlight %}

 or

 {% highlight bash %}
-yum -y install git
+sudo yum -y install git
 {% endhighlight %}

 Then download docassemble: